naja628/qwerasdf/work/manual.md

 See list of available commands (look first at `help` (TODO link) and `ls-cmd` (TODO link)).
 [TODO link]

+Some commands have aliases.
+For example if I talk about the `help/h` command it means you can use either `help` or `h` as the command name to type.
+Sometimes in this manual, I will omit some of the aliases for convenience.

 Available shortcuts:
 * `Ctrl-U`: erase current line
 * `Ctrl-C`: cancel and close commandline